amesoudi/amesoudi.github.io/content/publication/jimenez-when-2020/index.md

 ---
-title: When Do People Prefer Dominant over Prestigious Political Leaders?
+title: When do people prefer dominant over prestigious political leaders?
 authors:
 - Ángel V. Jiménez
 - Adam Flitton
-- Alex Mesoudi
+- admin
-date: '2020-01-01'
+date: '2021-01-01'
 publishDate: '2024-11-22T08:25:18.184221Z'
+publication: '*Evolutionary Human Sciences 3*, e16'
 publication_types:
-- report
+- article-journal
 doi: 10.31219/osf.io/68zca
 abstract: 'Previous research has sought to explain the rise of right-wing populist leaders in terms of the evolutionary framework of dominance and prestige.
 In this